 Disneyland Paris is a LOT smaller than Disneyland California.
-It’s a very tiny fraction Disney world.
+It’s a very tiny fraction Walt Disney World.
 That’s nice because there’s a lot less walking but there is also a lot less to do.
 I feel like the lack of options led to excessively long lines.

 How to get to Disneyland in Paris